The best sales to shop today: Beats, Dyson, Macy's and more | CNN Underscored

-Today, you’ll find a deal on our runner up for best noise canceling headphones, discounted standing desks and savings on Supergoop.
+Today, you’ll find a deal on our runner-up for best noise-canceling headphones, discounted standing desks and savings on Supergoop!.
 All that and more below.

 Beats Solo Pro (starting at $134.99, originally $299.99; woot.com)

 Our runner-up for the best noise-canceling headphones of 2021, the Beats Solo Pro deliver clear sound and block out the world around you.
-Right now, you can get them for over half off at $134.99 in light blue and $139.99 in dark blue at Woot!.
-Hurry though, this deal will only last for one day.
+Right now you can get them for over half off at $134.99 in light blue and $139.99 in dark blue at Woot!.
+Hurry, though — this deal will only last for one day.

 FlexiSpot Standing Desks

-FelxiSpot makes our pick for the best standing desk converter of 2021, and while our favorite isn’t on sale, you can find other standing desks and converters for 30% off today only at Amazon.
+FlexiSpot makes our pick for the best standing desk converter of 2021, and while our favorite isn’t on sale, you can find other standing desks and converters for 30% off today only at Amazon.

 Macy’s